arpicerjs/server-core/README.md

 # hamjs-rpc-server
 NodeJS Framework to Create RPC Server

+RPC framework in general is a set of tools that enable the programmer to call a piece of code in a remote process, be it on a different machine or just another process on the same machine.

+For example, you may set up a server on a Linux machine, written in C++ which offers some service to the world through a JSON-based protocol over HTTP.
+This service may be called by a client program written in Python, running on a Windows machine.
+The code for both server and client is generated from a Thrift IDL file.
+To get it running, you basically have to add only the intended program logic and put all the pieces together.

 As you know about [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call), this is way to communicate between applications.
 Here, you got a very cool RPC server framework for NodeJS.